MaHeNow/serious-endless-runner/DevDiary.md

 ### 2.2

 In order to persist the score between scenes and show it in the end scene, we created a static `Globals` class.
-If the game ends, the game controller saves the score in a static field of the `Globals` object:
+If the game ends, the game controller stores the score in a static field of the `Globals` object:

 ```cs
 // GameController.cs